haqqman/address-data/docs/seed-data.md

 # Firestore Initial Data Seeding Guide

 After the application has been updated to use Firestore as its data source, you'll need to populate your Firestore database with the initial mock data.
 This guide provides the data structure.
-You can add this data manually via the Firebase Console or use a script with the Firebase Admin SDK or client SDK.
+You can add this data manually via the Firebase Console or use a script with the Firebase Console SDK or client SDK.

 **Important:**
 - Replace string dates with Firestore `Timestamp` objects.
 In the Firebase console, you can use the date picker.
 If scripting, use `admin.firestore.Timestamp.fromDate(new Date("YYYY-MM-DDTHH:mm:ssZ"))` or `firebase.firestore.Timestamp.fromDate(...)`.